 Q. What is the breaking strength of the ZigZag?

-A. The ZigZag has been tested by Petzl and shown to withstand a force of 15 kN or 3375 pounds.
-That means that approximately 7.5kN is on the link side of the ZigZag in the approved doubled rope setup.
+A. The ZigZag has been tested by Petzl and shown to withstand a force of at least 15 kN or 3375 pounds (15 kN is the European standard).
+That means that the link side of the ZigZag can withstand at least 7.5 kN in the approved doubled rope setup.

 Q. What percentage of a climber's weight does the Rope Wrench divert from the ZigZag?